CodeLikeAGirlBook/Electronics-Kit/Supplies.md

 ## Chapter 2
-First option: Purchase a Raspberry Pi, a micro-SD card, and scavenge the rest ADD LINKS.
+First option: Purchase a Raspberry Pi, a micro-SD card, and scavenge the rest.
 Sources are Amazon.com. adafruit.com, sparkfun.com and elsewhere.
 The current model is 4.
 The book’s illustrations are of Raspberry Pi 3, and it’s just fine to use this older model; just get one that comes with wifi capability.

 These links come from Amazon.com.